 - In addition, I highly suggest you include a card with your gift that expresses how much you care about that person, and why you think the item you’ve bought would be a good thing for their family–including both everyday and emergency reasons.
 Then, offer to answer questions they may have about preparedness.

 5 Suggestions for Convincing Someone to Be Involved in Preparedness

 Here are five suggestions that meet the criteria above (with the exception of the card–you will have to take care of that!).

 1. Red Cross Black Out Buddy

 This little guy is a favorite of mine!
 I’ve given one to all my family members, and I own seven or eight myself.

-It’s great because it can work like an everyday night light–and your friends and family will be able to use it NOW.
-Put one in your kids bedrooms to keep the monsters away.
+It’s great because it can work as an everyday night light–and your friends and family will be able to use it NOW.
+Put one in your kid’s bedrooms to keep the monsters away.
 Put one in the bathroom or hallway in case someone needs to get up in the middle of the night.